kyhau/slack-command-app-cdk/README.md

 ---

-## To Share the Slack App with other Workspaces
+## To Share the Slack App with other Slack Workspaces

-In order to share a Slack App with other Workspaces without registering in the public Slack App Directory, you will need to deploy also the following stack of the OAuth 2.0 authorization flow service.
+In order to share a Slack App with other Slack Workspaces without registering in the public Slack App Directory, you will need to deploy also the following stack of the OAuth 2.0 authorization flow service.

 For details see "Apps distributed to multiple workspaces" in [Distributing Slack apps](https://api.slack.com/start/distributing#multi_workspace_apps).